DeSantis, Trump in Iowa for their first dueling events

-(NewsNation) — The two most likely Republican challengers to President Joe Biden in 2024 are heading into their first dueling events.
+(NewsNation) — Two of the most likely Republican challengers to President Joe Biden in 2024 are heading into their first dueling events.

 Florida Gov. Ron DeSantis and former President Donald Trump are both making stops in Iowa, as candidates do ahead of a presidential run.